Miami Green Card Lawyer

 - Wait 10 years before renewing their green card

-Applying for or obtaining certain government assistance benefits can complicate your green card and even your application for Citizenship.
-If you are at risk of losing your green card, reach out to our firm immediately for effective legal representation.
+If you are at risk of losing your green card, reach out to our immigration law firm immediately for effective legal representation.

 Frequently Asked Questions